 - ChildLine - A free and confidential support service for children and young people, providing help and advice on a wide range of issues.Telephone: 0800 1111

-- CYP Havens from Mindworks Surrey - Available for 10 to 18 year olds to come along and talk about any worries in a friendly and confidential environment.
-No appointment is needed and you don’t need to phone first, just turn up.
+- CYP Havens - Available for 10 to 18 year olds to come along and talk about any worries in a friendly and confidential environment.
+We are currently only offering a walk in service at the Epsom Haven.
+If you are unable to go to the Epsom Haven, we have a free support line.
+Call us on 01483 519 436.

 Family Voice Surrey - Speaks up for the families of children and young people with additional needs in Surrey.